gesellkammer/csoundengine/docs/Introduction.rst

 ------------------------------

 Each Engine can have an associated :class:`~csoundengine.session.Session`.
-A Session provides a higher level interface, allowing to:
+A Session provides a higher level interface to an existing :class:`Engine`, allowing to:

 * Define instrument templates (an :class:`~csoundengine.instr.Instr`), which can be instantiated at **any order of evaluation**, allowing to implement **processing chains**